mettle/sendportal/README.md

 The core functionality of SendPortal is contained within the [SendPortal Core](https://github.com/mettle/sendportal-core) package.
 If you would like to add SendPortal to an existing application that already handles user authentication, you only require [SendPortal Core](https://github.com/mettle/sendportal-core).

-The [SendPortal](https://github.com/mettle/sendportal) application acts as a wrapper around SendPortal Core.
-It handles user authentication and workspaces, allowing you to run your copy of SendPortal as a stand-alone application.

 ## Features
 SendPortal includes subscriber and list management, email campaigns, message tracking, reports and multiple workspaces/domains in a modern, flexible and scalable application.